awslabs/aws-crt-python/README.md

 ```
 static: certificate has an existing certificate-key pair that was previously imported into the Keychain.
 Using key from Keychain instead of the one provided.
 ```

+## OpenSSL and LibCrypto (Unix when install from Github only)

+If your application uses OpenSSL, set environment variable 'AWS_CRT_BUILD_USE_SYSTEM_LIBCRYPTO' to 1 before install.

+aws-crt-python does not use OpenSSL for TLS.
+On Apple and Windows devices, the OS's default TLS library is used.
+On Unix devices, [s2n-tls](https://github.com/aws/s2n-tls) is used.
+But s2n-tls uses libcrypto, the cryptography math library bundled with OpenSSL.
+To simplify the build process, the source code for s2n-tls and libcrypto are included as git submodules and built along with aws-crt-python.
+But if your application is also loading the system installation of OpenSSL (i.e. your application uses libcurl which uses libssl which uses libcrypto) there may be crashes as the application tries to use two different versions of libcrypto at once.

+`export AWS_CRT_BUILD_USE_SYSTEM_LIBCRYPTO=1` will cause aws-crt-python to link against your system's existing `libcrypto`, instead of building its own copy.

+You can ignore all this on Windows and Apple platforms, where aws-crt-python uses the OS's default libraries for TLS and cryptography math.